Digital marketing strategy is a tool to help you achieve your business goals from online or digital channels.

 Organic traffic is free – you don’t have to pay Google every time someone clicks your page in the search results.
 But it takes a lot of effort to get your page to rank high in search results.
 So it’s not really free.
 But it is more scalable source of traffic since every additional click brings down the cost per click for you.

 On the other hand, every time someone clicks your ad, you have to pay a fee.
 So the cost adds up as you get more traffic through this channel.

 Whether you use one or both of these channels really depends on the behavior of your target audience and their context.

 Social media like Facebook, LinkedIn and Twitter are other major sources of traffic.
 Again, your customer persona should capture which social network your target audience prefer.
 This will help you in deciding which social channels you should target.

 Within social channels, you need to dig deeper and understand how your target audience behaves on a given channel.
 For example, a lot of marketing professionals follow big name marketers like Neil Patel on Twitter.
 If you want to target this audience, you can target followers of big name marketers on Twitter.

-As visitors start coming to the site and interacting with your content, they generate data about their behavior.
-You can collect and analyze this data to understand their behavior.
+As visitors start coming to your website and interacting with your content, you will collect data about their behavior.
+You can analyze this data to understand their behavior.